Guide to Disney California Adventure with Toddlers and Little Kids

 • Incredicoaster

-You can only use the lightening lane once for each attraction, and you can’t reserve loads at once – there are strict timings for when you can do this (more on this in a moment).
+You can only use the lightning lane once for each attraction, and you can’t reserve loads at once – there are strict timings for when you can do this (more on this in a moment).

 As soon as you redeem your pass, you can order another one for a different ride.
 Or you can also reserve another spot after two hours of reserving your first one even if you haven’t redeemed the first one yet.
 This is useful when the spot you’ve reserved is hours later.
 This often happens later in the day as the park becomes busier, or even earlier in the day for popular rides.
 For example, at one point, the next slot available for Web Slingers was about 4 hours later.
-Be aware that lightening lane availability for popular rides often sells out, so keep an eye on what the next available slots are, and if some of your “must do” rides are already showing slots that are hours away, it might be wise to prioritise them and book now.
-This is a popular strategy called “stacking” where you reserve passes for later slots every two hours and then have a nice straight run of lightening lanes to look forward to in the afternoon.

-There’s currently only one ride – Radiator Springs Racers – at Disney California Adventure that isn’t included in Genie+ but you can still buy an individual lightening lane pass for.
 These passes vary in price depending on the day, but can be quite expensive especially for groups.
-For example, on the day we went, an individual lightening lane pass cost $25, so that would have been $75 for three of us.
+For example, on the day we went, it cost $25, so that would have been $75 for three of us.

-We did find a loophole – but I’m not sure this is legit so might not work every time!
-Arlo was too young for Radiator Springs so we needed to ride in two groups.
-I bought a lightening lane pass for myself and rode the ride first with Otis, and then Steve and Otis went on after me using rider switch (see below).
-Because they were using rider switch, which uses the lightening lane anyway, they didn’t have to pay for their own lightening lane passes.
-We did this at Disneyland too.
+I bought a single lightning lane pass for myself and rode the ride first with Otis, and then Steve and Otis went on after me using rider switch (see below).
+Because they were using rider switch, which uses the lightning lane anyway, they didn’t have to pay for their own lightning lane passes.
+We did this at Disneyland too on Rise of the Resistance.

 3. Use rider switch

 If you’re in a group where not everyone wants to/can ride a certain attraction, you can often use the rider switch service.
-This is now available on all rides at Disneyland and Disney California Adventure and means that once one part of the party has finished riding the ride, the second part can jump directly to the lightening lane rather than waiting in the normal queue.
+This is now available on all rides at Disneyland and Disney California Adventure and means that once one part of the party has finished riding the ride, the second part can jump directly to the lightning lane rather than waiting in the normal queue.
 It’s not as good as Universal Studios where you jump straight to the front of the line, but it still saves a lot of time.
-Also, on rides that don’t have a normal lightening lane, you often get to jump even further up the queue.
+Also, on rides that don’t have a normal lightning lane, you often get to jump even further up the queue.

 4. Use the app